 - Plinth beams distribute the load evenly.

 What is a Tie Beam?

-The tie beam connects the two or extra columns to reduce their efficient size and reduce their slenderness ratio.
+The tie beam connects the two or extra columns to reduce their efficient size and slenderness ratio.

-Mostly, tie beams are provided above the plinth level and within the roof trusses, they do not transfer any load, they only reduce the efficient size of the columns.
+Mostly, tie beams are provided above the plinth level and within the roof trusses they do not transfer any load and reduce the efficient size of the columns.

 Function of Tie Beams:

 - Tie beams are used to carry axial compression.

 - To reduce the efficient size of the column.